 Curcumin is the main constituent of turmeric in the ginger family.
-It is widely used in Asia kitchen but now starting with Timothy Ferris morning habits continents enjoy benefits of turmeric tea and turmeric supplements.
+It is widely used in Asia kitchens, but now, starting with Timothy Ferris’s morning habits, continents enjoy the benefits of turmeric tea and turmeric supplements.

 Turmeric has a beneficial effect on Alzheimer’s.
-Individuals who live in rural India have one of the lowest rates of this disease in the world.
+Individuals who live in rural India have one of the lowest rates of this disease globally.

-When you look for turmeric supplements, pick organic because fresh products without chemicals work best.
+When looking for turmeric supplements, pick organic because fresh products without chemicals work best.

-Pycnogenol is the product from the bark of the pine tree.
+Pycnogenol is the product of the bark of the pine tree.
 It is a French maritime pine bark extract.
 Pycnogenol is a combination of natural and robust antioxidants.

 Bioflavonoids help the immune system stay strong.

 Cabbages, kale, or Brussels sprouts are tasty.
 However, it is better to take supplements.
-We can not eat so much of vegetables and get a required amount of I-3-C to prevent cancer.
+We can not eat so many vegetables and get the required amount of I-3-C to prevent cancer.

 Supplements from health stores can help solve it.
-Dr. Andrew Weil recommends I-3-C for women to use as the dietary supplement.
+Dr. Andrew Weil recommends I-3-C for women to use as a dietary supplement.

 Juvenon is a product created by Bruce Ames, a professor of biochemistry and microbiology at the University of California, Berkeley.
 He is an expert on the causes and prevention of cancer.

-Bruce Ames discovered that rats fed with dietary supplements such as the alpha-lipoic acid(ALA) and acetyl-L-carnitine (ALCAR) become energetic, their brain functioned better.
+Bruce Ames discovered that rats fed with dietary supplements such as alpha-lipoic acid(ALA) and acetyl-L-carnitine (ALCAR) become energetic, and their brain functioned better.
 Rats looked like young animals.

 The secret is in the enzymes which help mitochondria produce energy.
 Besides it, it decreases insulin resistance and helps to deal with complications of diabetes, such as peripheral neuropathy.

-Coenzyme Q produced by the body.
-It acts as the antioxidant and can increase oxygen usage at the cellular level.
+The body produces coenzyme Q. It acts as an antioxidant and can increase oxygen usage at the cellular level.

 Coenzyme Q increases the function of heart muscle cells.

-Dr. Andrew Weil recommends for patients with cancer, diabetes, and gum disease.
+Dr. Andrew Weil recommends it for cancer, diabetes, and gum disease patients.
 Sixty milligrams per day of the newest coenzyme Q is the recommended dose from Dr. Andrew Weil.